abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Practicing the Dhamma doesn’t take much.
 It doesn’t take a lot of complicated activity, but it does take application.
-It takes remembrance, recollection, and mindfulness—*sati*.
-The word *sati* means *remembering to pay attention*.
+It takes remembrance, recollection, and mindfulness—*sati.* The word *sati* means *remembering to pay attention*.
 If we don’t remember, if we don’t bring attention to the practice, then that shift of perspective—escaping the rut of past and future—doesn’t happen.
 But if we do remember, then we’re